+- 5.7.1.
+Applicability

+- 5.7.2.
+Wetlands or Wetland Areas.
+Policies

 - A. Wetlands serve many important ecological and environmental functions, and help to protect public health, safety and welfare by providing flood storage and conveyance, erosion control, sediment control, fish and shellfish production, fish and wildlife habitat, recreation, water quality protection, water supply, education and scientific research.
+Wetland uses in the shoreline shall achieve, at a minimum, no net loss of wetland area and functions.
-Wetland uses in the shoreline shall achieve, at a minimum, no net loss of wetland area and functions. - B. Wetland areas should be identified according to established identification and delineation procedures and afforded appropriate protection consistent with the policies and regulations of this master program. - C. All wetlands should be protected from alterations which adversely impact them so that there is no net loss of wetland acreage and functions.
-The greatest protection should be provided to wetlands of exceptional resource value, defined as those wetlands that include rare, sensitive or irreplaceable systems. - D. All activities which potentially affect wetland ecosystems should be controlled within both the wetland and the buffer zone to prevent adverse impacts.

-- E. No wetland alteration should be authorized unless it can be shown that the impact can be mitigated. - F. When wetlands are impacted, they should be replaced with the same or higher category of wetland. - G. Compensatory mitigation should be conducted on property which is protected and managed to avoid further loss or degradation.
-Provisions for long term preservation of the compensation area should be required. - H. Compensatory mitigation should follow an approved Mitigation Plan. - Enhancement of existing wetlands, other than Category I and Category II wetlands, may be considered for compensation. - J. Compensation should be completed prior to, or concurrently with, wetland loss.
+- B. Wetland areas should be identified according to established identification and delineation procedures and afforded appropriate protection consistent with the policies and regulations of this master program. - C. All wetlands should be protected from alterations which adversely impact them so that there is no net loss of wetland acreage and functions.
+The greatest protection should be provided to wetlands of exceptional resource value, defined as those wetlands that include rare, sensitive or irreplaceable systems. - D. All activities which potentially affect wetland ecosystems should be controlled within both the wetland and the buffer zone to prevent adverse impacts. - E. No wetland alteration should be authorized unless it can be shown that the impact can be mitigated. - F. When wetlands are impacted, they should be replaced with the same or higher category of wetland. - G. Compensatory mitigation should be conducted on property which is protected and managed to avoid further loss or degradation.
+Provisions for long term preservation of the compensation area should be required. - H. Compensatory mitigation should follow an approved Mitigation Plan. - I. Enhancement of existing wetlands, other than Category I and Category II wetlands, may be considered for compensation. - J. Compensation should be completed prior to, or concurrently with, wetland loss.

-- All development or activity including removing or disturbing soil, filling, changing the water level, placing obstructions, constructing a structure, destroying or altering vegetation or introducing pollutants within a wetland or its buffer shall, at a minimum, result in no net loss of wetland area and functions. - For identifying and delineating wetlands, applicants shall use the 1987 Corps of Engineers Wetlands Delineation Manual and Regional Supplement to the Corps of Engineers Wetland Delineation Manual: Western Mountains, Valleys, and Coast Region (WMVCR) Version 2.0, May 2010 or as revised Identification of wetlands and delineation of their boundaries shall be done in accordance with the approved federal wetland delineation manual and applicable regional supplements. - 3.
-Wetlands shall be rated according to the Washington State Wetland Rating System for Western Washington (Department of Ecology 20104, or as revised). - 4.
-Additional Critical Area Report Requirements.

-In addition to the general critical area report requirements of Section 5.06.03(6), critical area reports for wetlands must meet the requirements of this Section.
+- 1. All development or activity including removing or disturbing soil, filling, changing the water level, placing obstructions, constructing a structure, destroying or altering vegetation or introducing pollutants within a wetland or its buffer shall, at a minimum, result in no net loss of wetland area and functions. - 2.
+For identifying and delineating wetlands, applicants shall use the currently approved Federal Delineation Manual and Regional Supplement per WAC 173-22-035. - Wetlands shall be rated according to the Washington State Wetland Rating System for Western Washington (Washington State Department of Ecology Publication #14-06-29, 2014, or as revised). - 4.
+Additional Critical Area Report Requirements. - In addition to the general critical area report requirements of SMP Section 5.6.3(5), critical area reports for wetlands must meet the requirements of this Section.
 Critical area reports for two or more types of critical areas must meet the report requirements for each relevant type of critical area.